bigfix/developer.bigfix.com/site/reference/types/string.md

 # div &lt;string&gt; of &lt;string&gt; : html

-Returns an HTML snippet with the specified string enclosed in a &lt;div&lt; (division or section) tag modified by the first given string.
+Returns an HTML snippet with the specified string enclosed in a &lt;div&gt; (division or section) tag modified by the first given string.

 # div of &lt;string&gt; : html

-Returns an HTML snippet containing the specified string enclosed in a &lt;div&lt; (division or section) tag.
+Returns an HTML snippet containing the specified string enclosed in a &lt;div&gt; (division or section) tag.

 # domain user &lt;string&gt; : local user